wing5wong/artisan-whs-static/source/_events/2020-02-03_wss-athletics-champs.md

 _______
 ____

 All students that are competing this Wednesday at the WSS Athletics please check the Te Mana Gym notice board to see what events you have been entered in.
-There will be a meeting in the Te Ihi Gym next Tuesday 17 at 1st break in regards to this so please be there.
+There will be a meeting in the Te Ihi Gym tomorrow, Tuesday 17 at 1st break in regards to this so please be there.
 If you can't make it or if you are not keen to compete please let Mrs Murphy know.